kensanata/just-halberds/Halberts.md

 ## Mage Career

-**Record**: Roll 2d6 ≤ Intelligence or Education (your choice).
+**Admission**: Roll 2d6 ≤ Intelligence or Education (your choice).
-You will automatically learn Writing-1.
+You will automatically learn Literacy-1.

 > Example: Adalric has Education-9 and Alex rolls 9.
 Adalric is
 > accepted!